rmcnabb8557/microcloud_testsuite/readme.md

 Eventually I want it to act as such:
 #   view<->control<->model
 Where view connects to GUI which is created by teammate, and model connects to node_web which is created by @szechu4n

+this is also a test line to test the jira connection